-The goal of the Wittenberg Project is to honor our Lutheran heritage as we approach the 500th anniversary of the Reformation by nurturing and strengthening the faith of Christians and introducing the Christian faith to non-Christians, especially those living in and around Wittenberg as well as the thousands of people from around the world who visit this historic place each year.
+The goal of The Wittenberg Project is to honor our Lutheran heritage as we approach the 500th anniversary of the Reformation by nurturing and strengthening the faith of Christians and introducing the Christian faith to non-Christians, especially those living in and around Wittenberg as well as the thousands of people from around the world who visit this historic place each year.

 Learn More About the Project

-Read about the reconstruction project and the rich history of Wittenberg and the Old Latin School.Learn More
+Read about the renovation of the Old Latin School, and the rich history of Wittenberg.Learn More

 Reformation 500 Club

 Congregations and schools can get involved by joining the Reformation 500 Club.
 Those who join simply give or pledge to raise just $500 over the course of the coming year, and how you do that is up to you.
 God has already led 288 congregations and schools to be part of this effort through the Reformation 500 Club, and you can join them!Get Involved

 Solo Verbo (Word Alone)